-Our story began as the story of so many others does – with a picture in our minds of how things would look, followed by the unfolding of a completely different reality, revealing just how much our Father sees so far beyond us.
+Our story began as so many others do – with a picture in our minds of how things would look, followed by the unfolding of a completely different reality, revealing just how much our Father sees so far beyond us.

 Before adoption was a part of our story, our family seemed in many ways picture perfect from the outside.
 God had blessed us with two young sons who were more than we could have asked for.
 Still, Kelly and I knew we were not finished.
 We found ourselves in a place of seeking and searching His heart for how He saw our family, and as we listened, we heard Him respond.